ctacke/MoonlightAI/Source/MoonlightAI/readme.md

 # MoonlightAI

-MoonlighAI is a nightly AI assistant designed to pull code and do menial tasks for developers while they do other, more interesting things.
+MoonlightAI is a nightly AI assistant designed to pull code and do menial tasks for developers while they do other, more interesting things.

 ## Process